nubunto/fixr/README.md

 FixrBot uses the awesome [Fixer API](http://fixer.io).

-## It is still under heavy devlopment.
+## It is still under heavy development.